Schedule 6

 (2) Scope of Knowledge Partnerships

-(a) Facilitator of Collaborative Forums:
+(a) Facilitator of Collaborative Forums

 (ii) ISAIL.IN’s role is to host and moderate sessions, ensuring balanced representation and compliance with Charter guidelines.

-(b) Aggregator and Curator of Knowledge
+(b) Aggregator and Curator of Knowledge and Data

 (ii) ISAIL.IN ensures proper accreditation and adherence to IP and confidentiality rules but does not itself conduct any primary research.